 c) Board members will respect confidentiality.

 f) Board members will make every effort to attend all meetings of the Board and serve on committees of the Board.
-If a member has been absent beyond what is allowed by the bylaws, the Chair will call or send a letter to inquire as to the reason.
+If a member has been absent beyond what is allowed by the bylaws, the Chair will call or send a letter to inquire as to the reason and take action as required.

-g) Be informed of the articles and legislation under which the Organization exists.
+g) Be informed of the bylaws and legislation under which the Organization exists.

 Governance Process – 11 Oath of Confidentiality